jekyllrb-ja/jekyllrb-ja.github.io/_docs/frontmatter.md

   <h5>ProTip™: Front Matter Variables Are Optional</h5>
   <p>
-    If you want to use <a href="../variables/">Liquid tags and variables</a> but don’t need anything in your front-matter, just leave it empty!
+    If you want to use <a href="../variables/">Liquid tags and variables</a> but don’t need anything in your front matter, just leave it empty!
 The set of triple-dashed lines with nothing in between will still get Jekyll to process your file.
 (This is useful for things like CSS and RSS feeds!)
   </p>